gocd/docs.go.cd/content/gocd_on_kubernetes/setup_and_configuration.md

 ### Install the Helm client

 The helm client is a CLI that let's you install and update packaged applications on Kubernetes.
-Helm's [installtion documentation](https://github.com/helm/helm#user-content-install) details various ways to install the Helm client.
+Helm's [installation documentation](https://github.com/helm/helm#user-content-install) details various ways to install the Helm client.

 ### Install the Helm server (Tiller) with RBAC

 With Helm, it is a good practice to grant a role to a Tiller specific service account, to control the scope under which your application is deployed.
 You can refer the
-[Kubernetes RBAC documentation](https://github.com/helm/helm/blob/master/docs/rbac.md) for more on Kubernetes service accounts and RBAC.
+[Kubernetes RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for more on Kubernetes service accounts and RBAC.

 To create a service account for Tiller with the rather permissive cluster-admin role, create a file called `rbac-config.yaml` with this content: